Q: What procedures have been put in place to ensure my child’s safety whilst they are at camp?

 Q: What will happen if a child shows symptoms of coronavirus whilst they are at camp?

 A: The child will be taken to a designated isolation area and their parents will be called to collect them from camp.
 The group will move to another location and the area deep- cleaned.
 Any child who shows symptoms should be tested as soon as possible and remain at home until test results are received.
 Parents of children in camp will be advised of a possible case and if a case is confirmed this will be reported to Public Health England and we will follow their advice.
 We ask that no child is sent to camp if they feel unwell with any form of illness.
-We are also asking parents to take their children’s temperatures each day before camp and they must not bring their child to camp if they have a temperature.

 Please note that if Public Health England require us to ask everyone in the group to self-isolate we will not be able to issue refunds for this, however we will offer you credit for us on a future camp.
 If the whole camp is cancelled due to an outbreak, we will credit but not refund any unused days.